SDPB Arts

 So it was really big sky and prairie kind of thing.

-You know, I've painted, I've painted a few years, right in my kitchen, in a different house.
+you know, I've painted I painted a few years right in my kitchen in a different house.

 And I painted in my living room.

-It has big north windows, so it's very light and east and west windows too.
+It has big north windows, so it's very light and east and west windows.

-I finally, this late stage, I get this wonderful, this studio, it's a little different because I don't have a gallery.
+you know, I finally this late stage, I get this wonderful studio, it's a little different because I don't have a gallery.

-My, he retired and, and I, but I'm still painting, so I'm painting for myself.
+My be retired and and I but I'm still painting, so I'm painting for myself.

-I guess I'm kind of compelled to keep painting in each piece.
+I guess I'm kind of compelled to keep painting.

-I always think, well, I'm gonna try this different, or make the paint.
+in each piece I always think, well, I'm going to try this different or make the paint.

-You know, I can buy new tubes of paint, different paint, which sounds quite small, but actually when I'm so in tune with color, if it's just a little bit different, I'm like, ah, you know this.
+you know, I can by new tubes of paint, different paint, which sounds quite small, but actually what I'm so in tune with color is it's just a little bit different.

 So just stuff like that.